arneboe/ws-dmx-ban-alt-firmware/README.md

 # License
 This code is released under the cc-by-nc license.
 I.e. you may not use it commercially.
-If you want to commercialize this code feel free to contact me.
+If you want to commercialize this code feel free to contact me to discuss different licensing options.
+Frankly speaking: If you want to make money using my code you have to pay me :-)